 Released two years later, came the Eachine E58 Pro – this Pro model being an upgraded version of the original E58 that was launched in the same year as the Tello.
 With an RRP substantially lower that of the Tello, but more recent tech, does the E58 Pro represent better value for money and could it be the first drone we've tested to outperform the Tello?

 Before these two models step into the ring, we'd better point out that a fairly recent change in drone flying rules means that before flying any camera-equipped drone outdoors in the UK, you'll first need to obtain an Operator ID.
 For additional info check our UK drone regulations explainer, and to buy an ID, head over to the CAA website.
-For those with deeper pockets who are after a more serious drone, check out our round-up of the best drones around, or if you want something even more basic, head to our best kids drone guide.
+For those with deeper pockets who are after a more serious drone, check out our round-up of the best drones around.

 Ryze Tello vs Eachine E58 Pro: design and features